Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Building EngageIDE:
 (interaction time ~1hr)
 Should you build this app?
-1. If you want to build a simple keyboard-driven app using wxWidgets.
+1. If you want to produce a simple keyboard-driven app using wxWidgets.
 2. If you are already a wxWidgets developer.
 The process is relatively brief in this case.
 and this toolkit gives you an easy to learn GUI design alternative to WIMP